 Edward Kienholz’s The Illegal Operation was created in 1962, a decade before the 1973 decision which legalized abortion in the United States.
 The gritty tableaux, which draws from the experience of Kienholz's then wife’s own “illegal operation,” depicts a makeshift operating room strewn with bedpans, rusty medical instruments, and dirty rags.
 There is no body in this scene, only a ripped sack of cement, its contents spilling onto a chair through an oozing gash.

-The assemblage confronts the viewer with a sense of tangible horror and alludes to the dangers of backstreet abortions performed under desperate circumstances, its silence and stillness conveying a brutal pathos.
+The assemblage confronts the viewer with a sense of tangible horror, its silence and stillness conveying a brutal pathos as it alludes to the dangers of backstreet abortions performed under desperate circumstances.
 “Ed once told me that if he ever made a piece of art, that was it,” said Monte Factor, the Los Angeles art collector who acquired the piece shortly after it was made.